CLI Reference#

 --system <prompt_system>#

 System prompt.
-Can be ‘full’, ‘short’, or something custom.
+Options: ‘full’, ‘short’, or something custom.

 -t, --tools <tool_allowlist>#